Infobots/voice/README.md

 ], dtype=np.float) / 255

 default_text = \
-    "Welcome to the toolbox!
-To begin, load an utterance from your datasets or record one " \
+    "Welcome " \
     "yourself.\nOnce its embedding has been created, you can synthesize any text written here.\n" \
-    "The synthesizer expects to generate " \
+    "The synthesizer expects to generate Infobots Voice Feedback " \
     "outputs that are somewhere between 5 and 12 seconds.\nTo mark breaks, write a new line. " \
     "Each line will be treated separately.\nThen, they are joined together to make the final " \
     "spectrogram.
 Use the vocoder to generate audio.\nThe vocoder generates almost in constant " \